Building student relationships is the foundation of strong teaching. If you are unsure of building teacher student relationships, I have ideas.

 Sometimes building student relationships just happens.
 It’s a strong and beautiful occurrence.
 You have to maintain a professional and working relationship, but these sort of interactions with students make teaching special.
 (You might be invited to weddings and baby showers in ten years.)

-This natural type of relationship doesn’t always occur, and that is ok!
-If so, then…
+This natural building teacher student relationships doesn’t always occur, and that is ok!
+If so, then. . .

 - What class do you have next?

 - Do you have practice or work after school?